-Introducing Sam Hough from Yorkshire, UK:
+Introducing Sam Hough from Derbyshire, UK:

 Where did you study?
 Over the years I’ve studied a few courses, my most recent course I’ve completed Is the TSA Surveying Course, in which I achieved a Distinction.
 I have also carried out short courses as well as completing two courses at Barnsley College relating to Construction Management as well as Surveying.

 What are the requirements to be a surveyor in your area?
 As I’m sure you’re aware, there aren’t many requirements!
 You have to like working outdoors in all weathers, as well as having field based knowledge.
 There are courses where you are able to become a member of professional bodies and this ultimately leads to a “Chartered Land Surveyor”.

 How did you get into surveying?
 I fell into surveying from leaving Sixth Form College and I haven’t looked back since.
 Every day at work presents different challenges, as well as different people to meet and greet.
 Within Surveying, there are great opportunities to network with people in the same professions; we all know one another!

 How long have you been in the industry?
 I have been within the surveying industry for 7 years now and still wake up each morning excited to see what the day will have in store… oh how the years have flown by!

 Are you part of any associations or organisations you would like us to mention?
 I am an Associate Member of RICS and a Technical member of CICES.

 Why do you want to be a GKiS Brand Ambassador?
 I have experienced first hand how difficult it is for young people to make an informed decision, as well as know what the best route into their chosen career path is.
 I have a desire to help assist and provide a good understanding of how wide ranging the surveying profession is to young people, and how there is almost certainly a fit for most people within!